Sustainability - at the centre of all we do

 How we deliver it

-With the able assistance of John Lauder, Sustrans Deputy CEO, who is currently seconded into Scotland’s Railway, we are developing a strategic plan to help make it easy, convenient, and safe for most passengers to get to and from our stations without a car.
-Our strategy is being developed across the public and private sectors and John is engaging with all stakeholders.
-It is planned go live in Autumn 2023.
+With the able assistance of John Lauder - former Deputy CEO at Sustrans and now leading the Railway for Everyone programme here at Scotland's Railway - we have developed a strategic plan to help make it easy, convenient, and safe for most passengers to get to and from our stations without a car.
+Our strategy was developed across the public and private sectors and John engaged with all stakeholders.
+It is now live and you can access our Sustainable Travel to Stations Strategy here, the easy read version is available here and the brand new practitioner's guide here.

 Asides from communities in rural areas, and considering the needs of essential car drivers, the focus for rail is on making it as easy as possible to get to a station on foot, by wheelchair or mobility scooter, by bike, and through sustainable transport - the bus, community owned vehicles, etc.